Sherlock Holmes: Popularity

 The first two Sherlock Holmes stories, the novels A Study in Scarlet (1887) and The Sign of the Four (1890), were moderately well received, but Holmes first became very popular early in 1891 when the first six short stories featuring the character were published in The Strand Magazine.
 Holmes became widely known in Britain and America.
 The character was so well known that in 1893 when Arthur Conan Doyle killed Holmes in the short story "The Final Problem", the strongly negative response from readers was unlike any previous public reaction to a fictional event.
 The Strand reportedly lost more than 20,000 subscribers as a result of Holmes's death.
 Public pressure eventually contributed to Conan Doyle writing another Holmes story in 1901 and resurrecting the character in a story published in 1903.
 In Japan, Sherlock Holmes (and Alice from Alice's Adventures in Wonderland) became immensely popular in the country in the 1890s as it was opening up to the West, and they are cited as two British fictional Victorians who left an enormous creative and cultural legacy there.

 Many fans of Sherlock Holmes have written letters to Holmes's address, 221B Baker Street.
 Though the address 221B Baker Street did not exist when the stories were first published, letters began arriving to the large Abbey National building which first encompassed that address almost as soon as it was built in 1932.
 Fans continue to send letters to Sherlock Holmes; these letters are now delivered to the Sherlock Holmes Museum.
 Some of the people who have sent letters to 221B Baker Street believe Holmes is real.
 Members of the general public have also believed Holmes actually existed.
-In a 2008 survey of British teenagers, 58 percent of respondents believed that Sherlock Holmes was a real individual.
+In a 2008 survey of British teenagers, 58 per cent of respondents believed that Sherlock Holmes was a real person.

+Scholarly discussion of Holmes has occasionally been written (usually facetiously) from the perspective of Holmes and Dr. Watson having existed; an example of this is the five critical essays, "Studies in Sherlock Holmes", by the author and essayist Dorothy L. Sayers in her 1946 non-fiction collection, Unpopular Opinions, including an article examining Watson's signature which was allegedly visible in some original Strand illustrations.

 The Sherlock Holmes stories continue to be widely read.
 Holmes's continuing popularity has led to many reimaginings of the character in adaptations.
-Guinness World Records, which awarded Sherlock Holmes the title for "most portrayed literary human character in film & TV" in 2012, released a statement saying that the title "reflects his enduring appeal and demonstrates that his detective talents are as compelling today as they were 125 years ago."
+Guinness World Records, which awarded Sherlock Holmes the title for "most portrayed literary human character in film & TV" in 2012, released a statement saying that the title "reflects his enduring appeal and demonstrates that his detective talents are as compelling today as they were 125 years ago".